uswds/uswds-site/_components/input-mask/guidance/implementation.md

 - **Add a `placeholder` attribute to the input element.** This indicates the mask format.
 Use underscores `_` for character input placeholders combined with any valid format characters (see below) to customize your input mask. e.g. A US telephone `placeholder` attribute may look like `(___) ___-____`
 - **Add a `maxlength` attribute to the input element.** This will be used as the limit referenced in the message and for validation.
 - **Set the attribute `type` to numeric if your mask is all numbers.** This will display the numeric keypad instead of the full keyboard.
-- **Optionally, add a `pattern` attribute to the input element.** For non-number fields, the `pattern` attribute takes a regular expression that should match the intended mask.
-If the user input does not match the pattern regex, the `patternMismatch` property of the `ValidityState` object will be true.
-When true, the element matches the `:invalid` CSS pseudo-class and can be used to add, for example, a red border around the field if the user input does not match the regex.

-{:.site-note}
-**Note:** The `pattern` attribute cannot be used on a field with a type of _number_ e.g. `type="number"`.
-Only fields with types _text, tel, email, url, password, or search_ will trigger the `patternMismatch` property.

 {:.usa-content-list }
 The following is an example of `input` element attributes for a Social Security Number mask: